What Sets Us Apart

 - $500 deposit.

-- Payroll deduction for $2,900must be set up with HR prior to start of class.
+- Payroll deduction must be set up with HR prior to start of class.

 Students who withdraw from the class for any reason are eligible for refunds, which are calculated based on the student’s last day of attendance.

 - Only payments eligible for refund will be refunded.

 - Five calendar days prior to the first day of class: 100%